Samsung/tizen-docs/docs/application/web/get-started/mobile/first-app.md

     -   Add a button in the footer.

         When implementing Tizen mobile Web applications, you can use the `ui-footer` class as a footer area.
-You can add 1 or 2 buttons to the footer area, by using the `<button>` elements.
+You can add 1 or 2 buttons to the footer area, by using the `<button>` elements:

         ```
         <div class="ui-page" id="main">